You can use Jinjava in Automation to provide context or work with parameters.

 If an aggregate includes dynamic values (for example, from an expression or another aggregate), you must create an expression from that aggregate and refer to it in the automation using the expression tag.

-Note: It is recommended to use event parameters and customer attributes instead of aggregates/expressions, if possible.
-For example, if you want to send an email with a satisfaction survey after a customer makes a transaction, it is better to trigger the automation with that transaction and use its ID as a param than to retrieve the ID using an aggregate that points to the latest transaction.
+For example, if you want to send an email with a satisfaction survey after a profile makes a transaction, it is better to trigger the automation with that transaction and use its ID as a param than to retrieve the ID using an aggregate that points to the latest transaction.

 Managing parameters with schemas